isofarro-devops/make-wordpress/README.markdown

 make-wordpress
 ==============

 Building out-of-the-box working instances of WordPress from a Makefile.
-This builds on top of the Ubuntu 14.04 devbox at https://github.com/isofarro/devbox-php5 (`ubuntu-14.04` branch)
+The intended server environment is Ubuntu 14.04 running NginX and PHP-FPM (PHP 5.5).
+You can find a suitable vagrant setup in the `ubuntu-14.04` branch of https://github.com/isofarro/devbox-php5

 Platform requirements: